Quick links

 Traditional Lenders vs Online Mortgage Lenders

 A primary benefit of choosing an online mortgage lender is convenience.
-There is no need to speak with an individual or step foot in a branch.
+Speaking with an individual or stepping foot in a branch is unnecessary.
 Technology has simplified and enabled the availability of submitting all documentation electronically and completely online.

 Additionally, many online lenders offer guidance throughout the process for those who may encounter issues along the way, just as a traditional lender would.
 The only difference is that it is done via online communication and phone calls.